-MEMBERSHIP MEETINGS - There will be a Membership Meeting for all members on Monday, Nov 7th, beginning at 7p in the Parish Center and Zoom.
+MEMBERSHIP MEETINGS - There will be a Membership Meeting for all members on Wednesday, November 6th, beginning at 6p in the Parish Center and Zoom.
 Please scroll down to the Council Membership Meeting section below for more information and easy links to Zoom and meeting documents.

-OFFICERS' MEETING - is planned for Monday, Oct 31st at 7pm.
-The WGK, Neil Rancour, will send a notice of the meeting.
+OFFICERS' MEETING - is planned for Monday, Oct 30th at 6 pm.
+The WGK, Thomas Reichert, will send a notice of the meeting.
 The meeting will be held in the K of C modular building.
 It will be available via Zoom as well.

 Knightline Magazine now Online!